Japan Ski Tours

 Day 1: Arriving Logistics, Meet & Greet

-This trip is hosted by a JST Host who will facilitate and ensure that your trip gets off to a good start.
+This group trip is facilitated by a JST Host who will ensure that your trip gets off to a good start.
 Upon arrival at the Hachimantai Mountain Hotel your JST Host will lead in a trip orientation, providing details and framework for the trip flow, as well as orienting you on how to be a great guest during your stay in Japan.
 The JST Host will join you for the entire duration of the trip, ensuring smooth transitions at each accommodation and ski resort.

 You can see more on the Logistics page about the processes of arriving and departing on this trip.